chloequinto/Deep-Learning/README.md

 Since the assignment requires a specific matlab dataset, I wrote the assignment in matab.

 #### Assignment 3: Machine Translation
-In this assignment, we are tasked to find and collect as many as possible foreign input sentences that Google Translate will make an error on
+In this assignment, we are tasked to find and collect as many as possible foreign input sentences that Google Translate will make an error on.

+Ideas of improving the MT could be adding Residual LSTM and maybe including more colloquial corpus from online forums.

 #### Repo Structure
 ```bash